 2) Getting to Travel, on Your Terms

 Built into almost every teach abroad position is the opportunity to travel.
-You may have cultural immersion weekends included in your program (like our Thailand TEFL Program), have weekends off to explore this exciting new place you’re living in, or your contract ends before your visa does (like our Work Visa in China program), leaving you time to go somewhere on your bucket list.
+You may have cultural immersion weekends included in your program (like our Thailand TEFL Program), have weekends off to explore this exciting new place you’re living in, or your contract ends before your visa does, leaving you time to go somewhere on your bucket list.
 We think what is most exciting about the opportunity to travel while you teach English abroad is that you can do it all on your own terms.
 You’ve already chosen to uproot your life for a year in a foreign country, so don’t stop there!
 Elevate your cultural lessons by traveling solo, or take a new friend and get out and explore!

 1) Getting Self-Reliant